 I wanted to highlight in this post some of my best practice tips for Power BI data modelling.
 In this tutorial, I go through many techniques in detail which I think you’ll find very beneficial as soon as you start implementing these into your reports.
+You may watch the full video of this tutorial at the bottom of this blog.

 You’ll find that as you work through any development, certain elements of your Power BI reports will grow.
 This can be things like new tables of data, differing relationships between tables, an assortment of measure groups, and many more.